rozek/banglejs-2-activities/README.md

 Display.render();
 ```

-Common settings are plain JavaScript objects containing attributes supported by the layout library (or individual factory functions) with values that should be shared.
+"Common settings" are plain JavaScript objects containing attributes supported by the layout library (or "factory functions") with values that should be shared.
 With the help of `Object.assign`, individual settings may be cascaded and merged into new ones.
 Attributes specified alongside common settings have priority and override them.

 #### Generic Event Dispatching ####